 This is a collection of short stories about a group of immortal cyborgs

 who collect precious artifacts from human history and send them forward in time to the inhabitants

 of the 24th century.
-They were all created by Dr Zeus, the time-travelling company that directs their
+The cyborgs were all created by Dr Zeus, the time-traveling company that directs their

 activities.
 "Old Flat Top" is one of the better stories - it is the tale of Budu, an Enforcer, a near

 human warrior who ruthlessly directs civilization along the historical route that the Dr Zeus masters

 want to unfold.
 If a civilization or species is not in the plan, the Enforcers will wipe them out.
 The